webiceberg/LookUp-Talent-Pool/README.md

 - Intelligent fallback mechanisms for missing data
 - Normalized data model with consistent handling of N/A values
 - Memory-efficient data handling for large datasets

-Here's the second half of the README file that you can copy directly:

 ## Setup Instructions